Ifycode-experiments/doc/contributing.md

 * You can [report or find issues to work on here](https://github.com/code-collabo/node-mongo-cli/issues).

 ## List of contributors
 We appreciate all our contributors who contribute to any aspect of the Code Collabo project, both those who touch code and those who don't.
-Contributors to each repos are listed on the readme and contributor.md of each repo following the ***[all contributors spec](https://allcontributors.org/docs/en/specification)***.
-As the number of contributors increase over time, we will use only the contributor.md to show list of contributors.
+Contributors are listed on the readme of the repo(s) they contributed to, following the ***[all contributors spec](https://allcontributors.org/docs/en/specification)***.
+As the number of contributors increase over time, the list will be moved to separate contributor.md files.
 The all-contributors.md has also been included in the documentation to show all contributors in any of Code Collabo's projects.
 We try our best to add contributors immediately, but incase you have contributed and don't find your name in the list please let us know so that you can be added.